go101/go101/pages/generics/555-type-constraints-and-parameters.md

 ## More about generic type and function declarations

-We have seen a generic type declaraton and some generic function declarations in the last chapter.
+We have seen a generic type declaration and some generic function declarations in the last chapter.
 Different from ordinary type and function declarations, each of the generic ones has a type parameter list part.

-This book doesn't plan to further talk about generic type and function declartion syntax.
+This book doesn't plan to further talk about generic type and function declaration syntax.

 The source type part of a generic type declaration must be an ordinary type.
 So it might be